 Board of Directors

-Ramesh Srinavasan, President
+Ramesh Srinavasan, Past President

 Ramesh serves as President of Akanksha Education Fund’s Board of Directors and brings a clear focus and vision to this leadership role.
 In addition, Ramesh also serves on the board of the Akanksha Foundation in an advisory capacity, connecting the two distinct but mission-aligned organizations enabling them to work closely together.
 He currently lives in New York and is a Director at McKinsey and Company.
 Ramesh and his wife Charuta Joshi are deeply invested in improving access to education and the quality of education in India and are strong advocates for Akanksha bringing individuals and corporations to the Akanksha family in the U.S. and in India.
 Ramesh and Charuta personally support Akanksha’s work as Ambassadors.